 Instructions

-- In a fry pan, cook the chopped bacon until crispy stage.
+- In a fry pan stovetop, cook the chopped bacon until crispy stage.
 Drain on paper towels and set aside.

 - Press the cancel button.
-Close the lid to the Instant Pot.
-Put the lid on, lock, and set the pressure release valve to ‘sealed’.
-Press ‘pressure cook on high, and set the timer for 6 minutes.When the timer beeps, release the pressure and open the pot.
+Put the lid on the Instant Pot making sure it's in the locked position and pressure valve is down.
+Press 'pressure cook on high, and set the timer for 6 minutes.When the timer beeps, release the pressure.

-- Stir in the cheese, cream, cooked bacon pieces and a little more butter if you'd like.
-Season with salt and pepper and serve.
+- Once the pressure is released and you're able to open the lid, stir in the cheese, cream, cooked bacon pieces and a little more butter if you'd like.

 Notes